General North Carolina Zoo Rules

 - Guests are welcome to carry an individual bottled, non-alcoholic beverage into the Park and an individual snack.
 An individual snack is defined as a small snack-size portion.
 Examples include an apple, a granola bar or a snack-size portion of crackers.
 Guests are encouraged to bring a refillable water bottle.
 Water bottle refill stations are available.
 For health and safety our drinking water fountains have been temporarily turned off and covered.

 - Full picnic-style meals and large coolers are not permitted inside the Park.
-Guests are welcome to enjoy a picnic-style meal at one of our picnic areas located outside the admissions gates and may present their daily admissions receipt for re-entry.
+Guests are welcome to enjoy a picnic-style meal at one of our picnic areas located outside the admissions gates prior to or after your Zoo visit.
+There is no re-entry at this time.

 - Grilling is not permitted at the picnic areas or in our parking lots.